SalesforceLabs/LightningWebChartJS/docs/Chart.md

-# Base Chart
+# Chart

 https://www.chartjs.org/docs/latest/general/

-BaseChart is the chart component. baseChart host the rendering logic, the reactivity logic, the options gathering and the data gathering.
+Chart is the chart component.
+Chart host the rendering logic, the reactivity logic, the options gathering and the data gathering.
+The type of the chart is dynamic and need to be set in the component Attribute (easier declaratively or programmatically)

 ## API